Han8931/bada/README.md

 ## Basic Features

 * Agenda reporting config (+7 or +3)
-* The note view presents tags and so on too.
 * **Data Portability:** Robust Import/Export (CSV/JSON/TOML) and automatic SQLite maintenance (VACUUM/Snapshots).
 * Integrate with Gorae / Bori